tewarid/dotnet-tools/README.md

 ## TCP Client Tool

-Interactive TCP/IP client that may be used to establish IPv4 TCP sessions, and send/receive data.
+Interactive TCP/IP client that may be used to establish IPv4 TCP sessions, send, and receive data.

 ## TCP Listener Tool